NARO-41605/pix2pix_map_tiles/README.md

 # pix2pix for Map tiles
-In this repository, we release various programs for image conversion using [pix 2 pix - tensor flow] (https://github.com/affinelayer/pix 2 pix - tensorflow) for map tile images published on the web .
+In this repository, we release various programs for image conversion using [pix2pix-tensorflow](https://github.com/affinelayer/pix2pix-tensorflow) for map tile images published on the web .

 ## Operating environment
 The operating environment is below.